-"My recipe," which is printed on the back of Nellie and Joe's Key West Lime Juice requires a 9-inch graham cracker pie crust and just three ingredients: a 14-ounce can of condensed milk, three egg yolks and a half cup of key lime juice.
+"My key lime pie recipe," which is printed on the back of Nellie and Joe's Key West Lime Juice calls for a 9-inch graham cracker pie crust and just three ingredients: a 14-ounce can of condensed milk, three egg yolks and a half cup of key lime juice.